 Cost: AU$30.00 per night (powered)

 Hands down one of the best camping spots in NSW.
 Not only does it have fire pits, surf lessons and yoga classes but the cutest communal areas for great food and drinks and the beach mere minutes away.
-For us, it was one of the best camping spots in NSW as we spotted a dingo here and there was even signs in the toilets that a friendly python lived nearby.
+For us, it was one of the best camping spots in NSW as we spotted a dingo here which we thought could only be found on Fraser Island.
+There was even signs in the toilets that a friendly python lived nearby!
 If that isn’t camping in Australia at it’s finest, I don’t know what is.
-Although do note, the road in is unsealed and manageable if you take your time.
-As we mentioned earlier, unfortunately the best camping in Australia is often at the end of the toughest roads.
+Although do note, the road in is unsealed but manageable if you take your time.
+As we mentioned earlier, unfortunately the best campsites in Australia are often at the end of the toughest roads.

 Cost: AU$37.80 per night (powered), 10% discount applied